nathan-bzamm/RocketFinProject/stock-application-typescript/README.md

 - The portfolio page shows all positions, cost basis, market value, unrealized return rate, and profit/loss.
 - Transaction page with ticker search and the ability to buy/sell shares.
 - Error handling and validations for user inputs.
+- Improved type safety and code maintainability using TypeScript.

 ## Troubleshooting
 - **Port Issues**: Ensure no other services are running on ports `8000` or `3000`.
+- **Type Errors**: Ensure all TypeScript types are correctly defined and dependencies are installed.
 - **Data Not Updating**: If changes do not appear, clear your browser cache or restart the JSON server and React app.

 ## Future Enhancements